Pakistan: Imran Khan sentenced to 3 years for corruption – DW – 08/05/2023

 'Biased decision,' says PTI

-"This is a biased decision by the court and the decision is the worst example of political revenge and engineering," PTI Spokesperson Raoof Hasan told DW's Islamabad correspondent Haroon Janjua.
+"This is a biased decision by the court and the decision is the worst example of political revenge and engineering," PTI spokesperson Raoof Hasan told DW's Islamabad correspondent Haroon Janjua.
 "It has been challenged in the Supreme Court.
-Through this case, another black mark was placed on the forehead of the justice system of Pakistan.
-The trial was conducted in the most absurd manner in history by the biased judge Humayun Dilawar.
-The nation will never accept such a conspiracy and revenge attempt against the most popular and reliable political leader of the country."
+Through this case, another black mark was placed on the forehead of the justice system of Pakistan."

+"The nation will never accept such a conspiracy and revenge attempt against the most popular and reliable political leader of the country," Hasan added.

-More than 150 cases have been slapped against Khan since a no-confidence vote ousted him in April last year.
+More than 150 cases have been filed against Khan since a no-confidence vote ousted him in April last year.

 Khan's legal team said: "It's important to mention there was no chance given to present witnesses, neither was time allotted to round up arguments."